codess-aus/PL-900/Bus_value.md

 Portals bring the power of no-code solutions to building externally facing websites.
 Through the Power Apps interface, you can build an anonymous or authenticated website that allows users to interact with data held in Dataverse.
 The same drag and drop experience you enjoy when building apps is available to build these rich, interactive websites.

 You should recommend Power Apps portal to allow customers to submit their support tickets.
 Apps created in Power Apps portal can be accessed in any browser or mobile phone.
 Customers can create the support tickets directly accessing the app via a Desktop browser or using the Power Apps portal mobile application.

+You cannot create a Power Apps portal for the HR department to manage user identity in Microsoft Dataverse.
+You can create a Power Apps portal to extend Dataverse and instruct the HR department to manage user table in Dataverse.
+However, user table is not integrated with Azure AD.
+You need to implement an additional Power Automate flow to create users when new records are created in Dataverse.

 ## Power Virtual Agents
 power Virtual Agents is used to create chatbots With the help Of a IOW-code / no-code interface.